eonian-core/web/README.md

-# Web application
+# Eonian WEB App

-This is Eonian Farm yield aggregator UI dApp.
+This is a repository for [the Eonian](https://eonian.finance) lending site and savings account application.

 ## Requirements

-* NodeJS v16 or higher
+* NodeJS v18 or higher

 ## Development